Zac0511/Puter-AI-PWA/docs/PRIVACY.md

 > * User choice: It's up to you to decide if you want to create a Puter account.

-*This security policy is AI-generated*
+*This privacy policy is AI-generated*